-- Compact size for placement anywhere. - Convenience of Plug & Play installation. - Fully 802.11g and 802.11a compatible. - Draft 802.11n compliant. - Powered by the USB port; no external power source required. - USB 2.0 standard. - You can securely connect to a wireless network using WPATM/WPA2TM (Wi-Fi® Protected Access) providing you a much higher level of security for your data and communication than has previously been available.
-You may also use 802.1x for wireless authentication. - Position the DWA-160 almost anywhere in your workspace to achieve the best reception possible. - Supports Infrastructure networks via an access point - User-friendly configuration and diagnostic utilities.
+- Compact size for placement anywhere. - Convenience of Plug & Play installation. - Fully 802.11g and 802.11a compatible. - 802.11n compliant. - Powered by the USB port; no external power source required. - USB 2.0 standard. - You can securely connect to a wireless network using WPA[TM]/WPA2[TM] (Wi-Fi[®] Protected Access) providing you a much higher level of security for your data and communication than has previously been available. - Position the DWA-160 almost anywhere in your workspace to achieve the best reception possible. - Supports Infrastructure networks via an access point - User-friendly configuration and diagnostic utilities.